tranek/GASDocumentation/README.md

 <a name="concepts-ge-ec"></a>
 #### 4.5.12 Gameplay Effect Execution Calculation
 [`GameplayEffectExecutionCalculations`](https://docs.unrealengine.com/en-US/API/Plugins/GameplayAbilities/UGameplayEffectExecutionCalculat-/index.html) (`ExecutionCalculation`, `Execution` (you will often see this term in the plugin's source code), or `ExecCalc`) are the most powerful way for `GameplayEffects` to make changes to an `ASC`.
 Like [`ModifierMagnitudeCalculations`](#concepts-ge-mmc), these can capture `Attributes` and optionally snapshot them.
 Unlike `MMCs`, these can change more than one `Attribute` and essentially do anything else that the programmer wants.
-The downside to this power and flexiblity is that they can not be [predicted](#concepts-p) and they must be implemented in C++.
+The downside to this power and flexibility is that they can not be [predicted](#concepts-p) and they must be implemented in C++.

 `ExecutionCalculations` can only be used with `Instant` and `Periodic` `GameplayEffects`.
 Anything with the word 'Execute' in it typically refers to these two types of `GameplayEffects`.